Gravitational Wave Resonance in Ultra-Light Dark Matter Halos: Gravitational Wave Resonance in the ULDM Halo

 \subsection{Gravitational wave resonance considering constraints on ULDM}

 Now let us consider constraints already imposed to the ULA fraction as dark matter $f$ depending on the ULA mass $m$ \cite{Flitter:2022pzf,Ferreira:2020fam}, namely constraints from CMB \cite{Hlozek:2014lca}, BOSS \cite{Lague:2021frh}, SPARC \cite{Bar:2021kti}, Eridanus-II \cite{Marsh:2018zyw}, Lyman-$\alpha$ forest \cite{Kobayashi:2017jcf} and galaxy weak lensing combined with Planck ($+$DES) \cite{Dentler:2021zij}.
+Constraints from UV luminosity function and optical depth to reionization \cite{Bozek:2014uqa}, as well as constraints from M87 black hole spin \cite{Tamburini:2019vrf, Davoudiasl:2019nlo, Unal:2020jiy}, are implicitly considered, as they do not further reduce the parameter space.
 Constraints from 21-cm cosmology were not taken into account, as the literature only presents results for $f=1$.
 In \cite{Flitter:2022pzf} forecasts are obtained by relaxing the assumption on $f$, and it is expected that the Hydrogen Epoch of Reionization Array (HERA) \cite{DeBoer:2016tnn} will be very sensitive to ULDM, comparable to the forecasts for CMB-S4 \cite{Hlozek:2016lzm}.
-Figure \ref{figconst} presents the parameter space and the constraints considered in this work.
+Other constrains on ULAs can arise in specific scenarios, such as \cite{Irsic:2019iff, Fox:2023aat}.
+Figure \ref{figconst} presents the parameter space and the constraints explicitly considered in this work.

 The Floquet estimates are then computed in the very dense dark matter region, i.e. $\rho_{DM}\simeq 1.4\times 10^7$GeV/cm$^3$, assuming $f$ from the constraints to determine $\rho$ through \eqref{fandrho}.
 The results obtained for the gravitational wave resonance by considering all the constraints combined are shown in Figure \ref{figampmassesconst}.
 As expected, the constraints to $f$ suppress $q$ in the Mathieu equation, leading to reduced amplifications, although still significant for some ULA masses.
 Note that small values of $f$ can be compensated by higher dark matter energy densities $\rho_{DM}$, as long as the latter can be justified in at least one physical regime and $\rho/m^2 \ll 1$.